malinfa/learngit/readme.txt

 test again  and  delete the lastest test

-creating a new branch is quickly
+Creating a new branch is quick AND simple.

 creating a new branch is quickly! i can hardly image what happened  in lastyear!